Frequently asked questions

 The 8 TB data.img

-file in OrbStack's data is a virtual disk image that stores Docker and Linux data.
+file in OrbStack's data is a virtual disk image.
 Don't worry about the size; it's a special type of file known as a sparse file, meaning that it only takes as much space as you use, and automatically shrinks when you delete data.
 It does not take up 8 TB of disk space.

 Sparse files are an APFS feature that provides a fast, efficient, and flexible way to store large files with varying usage.
 Time Machine supports them, so your backups will not be affected.
 The large 8 TB size allows OrbStack to manage the disk dynamically so you don't have to worry about having too much or too little disk space.